 Kyoto is about 130 km from Nagoya by road, which equates to a driving time of about two hours.
 On the other hand, the journey will take you about 35-40 minutes on the Nozomi Shinkansen, the fastest bullet train that currently exists.

 The Bottom Line

 Is Nagoya worth visiting?
 The exuberance of my Nagoya travel guide stands in stark contrast to the city’s lukewarm reputation.
 While it’s true that you’re probably not going to spend a long time here, or return here on multiple trips to Japan, there’s at least enough to justify a short stay if you have longer than two weeks in Japan.
-At minimum, you can sit down for a plate of steaming Misokatsu on a layover between Shinkansen journeys, or make a short trip to Nagoya Castle before walking the Nakasendo.
+At minimum, you can sit down for a plate of steaming misokatsu on a layover between Shinkansen journeys, or make a quick trip to Nagoya Castle before walking the Nakasendo.